-A copy of the Hobart Airport PSI (PDF 17.3MB) and the Targeted PFAS Investigation (PDF 6MB) are published on the Airservices Australia website at www.airservicesaustralia.com/environment/national-pfas-management-program/ along with other relevant information including a fact sheet on Hobart Airport and firefighting foam.
+A copy of the Hobart Airport PSI (PDF 17.3MB) and the Targeted PFAS Investigation (PDF 6MB) are published on the Airservices Australia website on their National PFAS Management Program page along with other relevant information including a fact sheet on Hobart Airport and firefighting foam (PDF 40KB).

 In addition, the Tasmanian Department of Health (DoH) undertook testing for PFAS in locations potentially used for recreation at Pitt Water and at Seven Mile Beach.
 A summary document is published on the DoH website.
 PFAS levels in these water samples were all below the national guideline levels.
 In all of the samples of shellfish (farmed and wild) taken by both Airservices and DoH, the levels of PFAS were below the laboratory's limit of detection and therefore well below the trigger point value for investigation of foods for human consumption.